 review the evaluation made pursuant to Paragraph 8.18.4, taking into account any new information received; or

-proceed directly to wider consultation (in which case the Proposer’s right to vary his CUSC Modification Proposal shall lapse).
+proceed directly to wider consultation (in which case the Proposer’s right to vary their CUSC Modification Proposal shall lapse).

 Subject to Paragraphs 8.14.3 and 8.17A.4(b), the CUSC Modifications Panel may decide to amalgamate a CUSC Modification Proposal with one or more other CUSC Modification Proposals where the subject-matter of such CUSC Modification Proposals is sufficiently proximate to justify amalgamation on the grounds of efficiency and/or where such CUSC Modification Proposals are logically dependent on each other.

-Without prejudice to each Proposer’s right to withdraw his CUSC Modification Proposal prior to the amalgamation of his CUSC Modification Proposal where CUSC Modification Proposals are amalgamated pursuant to Paragraph 8.19.3:
+Without prejudice to each Proposer’s right to withdraw their CUSC Modification Proposal prior to the amalgamation of their CUSC Modification Proposal where CUSC Modification Proposals are amalgamated pursuant to Paragraph 8.19.3:

 (a) such CUSC Modification Proposals shall be treated as a single CUSC Modification Proposal;